MisterFlask/PhaserCardGame/src/gamecharacters/combat_resources/design_doc.md

 # Auto Balancing Mechanism
 Chance to get a particular card decreased for every time you've gotten that card in the run.
 (Subtle effect.)

+# Card Creation Guidelines

+* Cards may EITHER use a particular resource, OR gain you that particular resource, but not both.
+* Cards MAY use a resource and gain a different resource.
+* Cards may also just not use resources; this is fine.
+* Status effects are allowed to scale off of resources